 The Danish Foreign Minister Anders Samuelson said the plot targeted three activists from the Arab Struggle Movement for the Liberation of Ahwaz (ASMLA) who are exiled in Denmark.
 The ASMLA campaigns for an independent state for Iran’s ethnic-Arab minority in the region of Khuzestan, where they form the largest part of the population.
 Iran proscribes ASMLA as a terrorist organization.

-Although news of the assassination plot was not revealed in public until early November, it was uncovered by the Danish intelligence service just days after the September 22 attack by gunmen on military parade in the Iranian city of Ahvaz.
+Although news of the assassination plot was not revealed in public until early November, it was uncovered by the Danish intelligence service just days after the September 22 attack by gunmen on a military parade in the Iranian city of Ahvaz.
 The Ahvaz assault killed 29 people, including several children, and was initially claimed by the ASMLA.

 The Danish case is not the first foiled plot in recent months that European security agencies have attributed to the Iranians.
-In October, the French authorities accused Iran of attempting to bomb rally in Paris organized by the National Council of Resistance of Iran.
+In October, the French authorities accused Iran of attempting to bomb a rally in Paris organized by the National Council of Resistance of Iran.
 This group is more commonly known as the Mujahedin-e Khalq (MEK).
 It is also considered a terrorist organization by Iran and was similarly classified by the E.U. until 2009 and the U.S. until 2012.

 Several arrests have been made in both cases, including that of Assadollah Assadi in connection with the Paris incident, an Iranian diplomat based in Vienna.